dualra1n/dualra1n/tutorial.md

 4. To boot the other iOS, run <code>./dualboot.sh --boot</code>.

-# How to Jailbreak the second iOS version
+# How to jailbreak the second iOS version

-1. Run `./dualboot.sh --jailbreak 14.2` (add `--fixHard` if you fixed the firmwares before)(the version to dualboot) ( this is very recomendable,its better use this jailbreak) , when this finish, open Pogo and tap install, then tap Do All.
-If you reboot your device, you will only need to tap Do all in Pogo.
+1. Run `./dualboot.sh --jailbreak 14.2` (add `--fixHard` if you fixed the firmwares before)(the version to dualboot) (highly recommended to use this over Taurine).
+When this finishes, open Pogo and tap Install, then Do All.
+If you reboot your device, you will only need to tap Do All in Pogo.

-2. Jailbreak with Taurine: <code>./dualboot.sh --jailbreak 14.3 --taurine </code> (not recomndable dont use it if you are not pro on this,)( when that finsh install TrollStore from AppleTV and refresh icon using TrollStore, open taurine and click jailbroken.
-If you reboot your device, you will only need to tap Do all in Pogo).
+2. Jailbreak with Taurine: <code>./dualboot.sh --jailbreak 14.3 --taurine </code> (not recommended, don't use this unless you are a professional jailbreaker).
+When this finishes, install TrollStore from the Apple TV app and refresh icon using TrollStore, open Taurine and click Jailbreak.

-# How to fix hardware
+# How do I fix hardware?

 If you have already dualbooted previously (and have not removed said dualboot), run the script with the arguments `--dualboot 14.3 --dont-create-part --fixHard`.

 If you have not dualbooted yet, run the script with the arguments `--dualboot 14.3 --fixHard`.

-# Delete the dualbooted iOS
+# How do I delete the dualbooted iOS?

 1. <code>./dualboot.sh --restorerootfs 14.2 </code> (if you have palera1n semi-tethered you must add <code>--jail-palera1n</code>)